 If you’ve had an abnormal mammogram, you may feel anxious and overwhelmed.
-But the team at Georgia Breast Care in Marietta and Woodstock, Georgia, is available to help.
+But the team at Georgia Breast Care in Woodstock, Georgia, is available to help.
 An abnormal mammogram just means you have some unusual tissue growth.
 It doesn’t necessarily mean you have cancer.
 If you had an abnormal mammogram or would like a second opinion, contact the expert practitioners for an evaluation.
 You can schedule your appointment through the website or you can call the location nearest you to schedule.

 Your breasts are full of fat tissue, which shows up as dark and transparent on a mammogram.
 But abnormalities, including noncancerous and cancerous growths, show up in a contrasting white color.
 This helps your provider clearly see concerning masses.

 No two mammograms are alike though.
 The shades of black, gray, and white in your mammogram are carefully evaluated by a trained physician who knows how to spot concerning masses.

 Finding out that your mammogram was abnormal can certainly be unnerving.
 But the dedicated team at Georgia Breast Care spends time conducting thorough follow-up care to get to the root of your condition.
 An abnormal mammogram could be a sign of:

 Mammograms are also one of the first screening tests used to diagnose cancer, but don’t panic if your mammogram is abnormal.
 The compassionate medical team at Georgia Breast Care cares for you throughout your diagnostic process and any necessary treatments.